iLib-js/loctool/docs/Plugins.md

 resource file is written in English for the US, but it could easily be in any language if the engineers are more comfortable with that language.
-This is the default method used by programming languages and platforms suchas Java or C++.
+This is the default method used by programming languages and platforms such as Java or C++.
 With the right libraries, the strings could appear in the source code as above, and be automatically extracted.
 This frees the engineers from the hassle of manually extracting the strings, which usually results in better